Lynching of George White: Legal action

 After the lynching, some people tried to determine who had been involved.
-In this case, the town described the "Avenging Cowboy," an unknown man on horseback, as the main leader of the mob.
-The focus on apprehending him was quickly forgotten, and the efforts dropped off significantly.
+The town described the "Avenging Cowboy," an unknown man on horseback, as the main leader of the mob.
 Arthur Cornell of Baltimore was at one point arrested as the Avenging Cowboy.
-At first, his plea for bail was denied.
+His request for bail was initially denied.
 Crowds began to gather and quickly turned violent when the mayor didn't respond to their demands to let Cornell go.
 He was eventually let out on bail, but the crowd did not disappear, and a number of men began attacking black people around the town.
-Many of those responsible for going after the members of lynch mobs such as these were sympathetic to their actions or participated themselves.

 Modern mentions

 In the Dead Fire's Ashes

-In the Dead Fire's Ashes is a documentary produced in 2004 by Stephen Labovsky.
-It was funded by the Delaware Humanities Council and has a run time of 40 minutes.
-The film focuses on the events leading up to, during, and immediately following White's lynching.
-It consists of interviews with historians, reenactments, old photographs, and voiceover, talking mostly about the series of events themselves.
+In the Dead Fire's Ashes is a 40-minute documentary produced in 2004 by Stephen Labovsky.
+It was funded by the Delaware Humanities Council.
+The film consists of interviews with historians, reenactments, old photographs, and voiceover.

 Memorial plaque

-On June 23, 2019, the George White Commemorative Historic Marker was unveiled in Greenbank Park.
+On June 23, 2019, the George White Commemorative Historic Marker was unveiled in Greenbank Park by the Delaware Social Justice Remembrance Coalition.
 It marked the 116th anniversary of George White's lynching.
 That same year in early August, the marker was stolen.
 A replacement marker, partially funded by citizens of the town, was unveiled on October 20, 2019.